We needed to create an internal knowledge base, preferably based on a wiki-engine. The requirements were:

 Establish SSH connection to the wiki host

-Add the wiki host to your SSH config (~/.ssh/config):
+As usual, create an SSH key on your machine and add the wiki host to your SSH config (~/.ssh/config):

 Host wiki.your.host